ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

-- Create smaller deployment image on Orin

-- Implement ardupilot/mavros interface (check if 4.6.2 is still the latest stable release)
+- Implement ardupilot/mavros interface
 - Double check mutex and sleep use in px4_interface
 - Consider removing set_altitude from PX4Interface (redundant)
 - Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles
-- Update deployment to latest JetPack
+- Create smaller deployment image on Orin

 ### Known Issues